tecunningham/tecunningham.github.io/_posts/2017-11-05-implicit-preferences.md

 ![](https://www.dropbox.com/s/be1p2urgqwri2hp/nber_snow.png?dl=1)

 I ended up writing two papers - "[Hierarchical Aggregation of Information and Decision-Making](https://dl.dropboxusercontent.com/u/13046545/paper_heuristics.pdf)" by myself and "[Implicit Preferences Inferred from Choice](http://bit.ly/paper_implicit)" with Jon de Quidt.
-The papers are fairly technical, and this post is meant to be a layperson's guide to the whole area, and an informal statement of the ideas in the papers.
+The papers are fairly technical, and this post is going to be a layperson's guide to the background, what's known about unconscious knowledge, and a tiny bit about the ideas in those papers.

-I'm mostly going to leave it to another post to make the case for the *magnitude* of unconscious influences -- here I talk about different methods of identifying unconscious influences, and reasons why some methods are better than others.

 Here is the argument in a nutshell: